Attention Deficit Hyperactivity Disorder: What do these letters mean?

-Children and teens with ADHD at home?
+Children and Teens with ADHD

 Adults with ADHD